Listen To Article

 Arguably, the most significant Revolution in Human History in which the Slave class rebelled to create an independent State…In this case, the first independent Black State outside the African continent.

-So it was that on 1 January 1804, AfricansÂ who had survived the Middle Passage, slavery, revolution, and war proclaimed the independence of a new country, which they called Haiti.
+So it was that on 1 January 1804, AfricansÂ who had survived the Middle Passage, slavery, revolution, and war affirmed the independence of the country, they called Haiti.

 The Haitian Revolution thwarted Napoleon and also ended the first form of New World slavery based on the Caribbean Sugar Islands shifting it to the Cotton fields of the American South.